 Diet: High GI Foods and Dairy

-The role between gut health and all other aspects of your health has been established by many studies in recent years and this applies to your skin also.
+The role between gut health and all other aspects of health is well established.
+This also applies to your skin.
 Research has found that high glycemic index foods (i.e. bread, rice, pasta) may contribute to acne.
-This is thought to be due to the insulin spike that results from a high GI diet, as this triggers excess oil production and inflammation.
+This is due to the insulin spike that results from a high GI diet, as this triggers excess oil production and inflammation.
 A US study showed that following a low GI diet significantly reduced the amount of medication they needed to treat their acne and 87% of patients reported less acne as a result of this dietary adjustment.

 Hormone-heavy foods such as dairy products are often also at the top of the dermatologist’s “no” list for anyone suffering from breakouts.
-Amidst the growing level of research in this area, dairy has been shown to lead to an increased prevalence of acne and this is thought to be due to other hormones or the high sugar levels in milk.
+Dairy can lead to an increased prevalence of acne.
+Researchers believe this is due to other hormones or the high sugar levels in milk.

 Whilst some medications can cause acne, a number of medications can also help to control it.
-Antibiotics and retinoids often help to treat acne and can be prescribed by your regular doctor.
+Antibiotics and retinoids can help to treat acne on a prescription by your regular doctor.
 If your acne is persistent it might be worth having a chat with a medical professional to see what your options are here.

 If you don’t think your acne warrants a doctor’s visit, you can try out a topical cream from your local pharmacy.
 Anything containing benzoyl peroxide or retinoid is always a good bet.